George Banta: Personal life

 Banta was married to Lillian Vawter in 1882, who died in 1885, leaving a young son, Mark.
-After her death, Banta moved to Menasha, Wisconsin, where he later married Ellen Lee Plesants.
-They had two more children, George Jr., and Eleanor Banta.
+After her death, Banta moved to Menasha, Wisconsin, where he later married Ellen Lee Plesants (1866–1951).
+They had two more children, George Jr. (1893–1977), and Eleanor Banta.
 Both sons became members of Phi Delta Theta.
 George Jr. followed in his father's footsteps and served as president of the Phi Delta Theta Grand Council from 1932 until 1934.
 Eleanor became a member of Delta Gamma.

-He died at age 78 in 1935 in Menasha, and was buried at Oak Hill Cemetery in Neenah.

-His former home, known as the George, Sr., and Ellen Banta House, is listed on the National Register of Historic Places.
+He died at age 78 in 1935 in Menasha, and was buried at Oak Hill Cemetery in neighboring Neenah.
+His former home at 348 Naymut Street, known as the George, Sr., and Ellen Banta House, is listed on the National Register of Historic Places.